 Head north from the city of Trento towards Lavis.
 From here, you’ll take the road that leads to Valle di Fiemme.
 After a few twists and turns, the scene that spreads itself out before you will take your breath away: a vast expanse of terraced vineyards, stretching as far as the eye can see.
 Just try to picture the growers who tend them.
 They must have the strength of true mountain folk!

 The vineyards here are planted at altitudes that start at 250 metres in the first settlement, Mosana, climbing as high as 1,000 metres in Faver.
 Now you can understand why the work of winegrowers in Cembra is considered heroic viticulture!

 You’re in the realm of Müller-Thurgau, king of the aperitif and light summer dishes.
 It’s a wine that holds many secrets, starting with its origins, which are shrouded in mystery.
-What we know for certain is that it was created in 1882 by Swiss professor Hermann Müller, who crossed a Riesling from the Rhine area with another grape variety.
-But which one?
-Sylvaner, Chasselas, Gutedel or Madeleine Royal?
-This long-standing oenological mystery has been debated by experts for decades.
+What we know for certain is that it was created in 1882 by Swiss professor Hermann Müller, who crossed a Riesling from the Rhine area with a Madeleine Royal.

 Meanwhile, we simply like to enjoy it at wineries alongside the producers themselves, and we invite you to join us in a glass.

 Among the wineries of Cembra